Nigel Stein

 Nigel MacRae Stein (born 15 October 1955) is a British businessman.
 He is the chief executive (CEO) of GKN, a British multinational automotive and aerospace components company.

 Early life

 Stein has a bachelor's degree in Engineering Science from the University of Edinburgh.

 Career

 He has been CEO of GKN since January 2012.
-He was also president of the Society of Motor Manufacturers and Traders from 2011–2012, and a non-executive director of Wolseley plc.
+He was also president of the Society of Motor Manufacturers and Traders from 2011 to 2012, and a non-executive director of Wolseley plc.

 Stein was awarded an honorary doctorate by the University of Bath in June 2015.